 My approach to ranking these suburbs was grounded in a blend of on-the-ground insights and comprehensive data analysis, gathering data for many different local sources.
 I began by visiting a couple of local council offices across Adelaide, from the City of Charles Sturt to the Adelaide Hills Council, to gather up-to-date data on each suburb’s amenities, development plans, and community initiatives.

-To supplement my field research, I explored online resources, forums, blogs and particularly local news sites like ‘The Advertiser‘ and ‘InDaily‘, which offer in-depth coverage and material of Adelaide’s suburbs.
+To supplement the initial research, I explored a couple of online resources (ABS data), forums, blogs and particularly local news sites like ‘The Advertiser‘ and ‘InDaily‘, which offer in-depth coverage, demographic information and material of Adelaide’s suburbs.
 These publications provided me with recent statistics and reports on crime rates, property prices, and community events.

-I spent some time in places like Bonython Park in North Adelaide and the Stirling Linear Park, observing family gatherings, sports activities, and general leisure practices.
+I spent some time in outdoor, parks, beach’s and community areas, including Bonython Park in North Adelaide and the Stirling Linear Park, observing family gatherings, sports activities, and general leisure practices.
 Conversations with park-goers about what brought them to similar spaces, assessing against, offered valuable insights into the quality of life and natural environment of these suburbs.

 In Conclusion